-Tai Chi: Improving Balance with Ancient ArtTai Chi: Improving Balance with Ancient Art
+Tai Chi: Improving Balance with Ancient ArtTai Chi for balance disorders

 Tai Chi has been under the microscope of the American Academy of Otolaryngology (ear, nose, throat specialists) as a beneficial remedy for dizziness.